Sajidha19/locker-data-structure/README.md

 A Python-based **paid locker system** using a **list of dictionaries** to manage locker IDs, occupancy status, mobile numbers, passcodes, and storage time.

-> 🎓 **Academic Project**
-> Developed as part of a university programming assignment to demonstrate the practical use of Python data structures and record management.

----

 ## 📌 Project Overview

 This project demonstrates how a locker management system can be represented and manipulated using Python data structures.